Lakes of northern italy

 The Lakes are lovely, but the main roads and a few lakeside routes suffer from traffic.
 There's barely anyone up the side valleys.

-90% of the traffic is on the main roads, once you turn off you can go hours without encountering another vehicle.
+90% of the traffic is on the main roads, once you turn off you can go much time without encountering another vehicle.

 Only a few minutes out of the front door and you can be at the foot of 5-10 kilometres climbs.